Xilinx/xup_aie_training/docs/setup_tools.md

 ## Verifying Tools Installation

-If you are in a live instructor-led XUP tutorial, the tools have been already setup for you.
+If you are in a live instructor-led AUP tutorial, the tools have been already setup for you.
 You can also verify the installation of the tools.

 ### Verify Vitis & AIE compiler Installation